SAN DIEGO CHAPTER

-Looking to our future, the JACL constantly assesses the effectiveness of its role in Japanese American, Asian Pacific American and civil rights communities, and what infrastructure is necessary to effectively support our mission and efficiently achieve our goals.
-Today, with inter-racial and multi-ethnic marriages changing the face of the Japanese American community, the JACL faces additional challenges in looking to its future and to the future of the Japanese American community.
+Looking to our future, the JACL constantly assesses the effectiveness of its role in Japanese American, Asian Pacific American, and civil rights communities, as well as what infrastructure is necessary to effectively support our mission and efficiently achieve our goals.
+Today, in particular with inter-racial and multi-ethnic marriages enhancing the diversity of the Japanese American community, the JACL is continuing to face new issues in looking to its future and to the future of the Japanese American community.

-The San Diego Chapter board consists of community leaders who dedicate their time to the goals of JACL.
-See who is on the board currently on the Board Members page.
+The Board of Directors for the San Diego Chapter consists of community leaders who dedicate their time to the goals of JACL.
+See who is on the Board currently on the Board Members page.

 The JACL and the Japanese American community are continuously affected by changes in the political environment and in demographics.
-Our society continues to be impacted by the events of September 11, 2001, which created a worldwide climate of uncertainty and insecurity where we must reconcile the proper balance between issues of national security and our civil liberties.
-We are also affected by the changing demographics of race, ethnicity and age.
+Our society continues to be impacted by the events of September 11, 2001, which created a worldwide climate of uncertainty and insecurity in which reconciling the proper balance between issues of national security and our civil liberties has once again been brought to the forefront.
+We are also affected by changing demographics of race, ethnicity, and age.